Kehilas-Zichron-Yaakov/shul-display/announcements.md

-**Shabbos  Announcements for Parshas Pekudei**
+**Shabbos  Announcements for Parshas Vayikra / Zachor**

-**Mazal tov** to Avi and Tzipporah Goldstein and family upon the birth of a baby girl!
+**Mazal tov** Moshe and Chaya Mayer and family upon the birth of a baby girl!

-**Mazal tov** to our Daf Yomi participants upon the completion of Maseches Chagigah and Seder Moed!
-For those who have not yet joined, now is the perfect time, as Maseches Yevamos and Seder Nashim will commence this coming Wednesday
+This week’s **kiddush** is in honor of Rav and Rebbetzin Russak.
+Many thanks to all who sponsored!

+**Tehillim**: 3:10 PM, Smith home, 8 Carriage Lane

+**Pirchei** (K through 1st Grade): There is no Pirchei this week.

-**Pirchei (K through 1st Grade)** 2:55 PM, Kranczer home, 25 Landau Lane
+**Bnos**: 3:00 PM, Abrams home, 16 Landau Lane

-**Women’s Tehilim** will take place at KZY following Rabbi Kaiser’s 3:00 PM speech
+Parshas Zachor Leinings: 11:30 AM; 1:30 PM before early Mincha

 **בדק הבית חודש אדר ב'**